Main Street (Roy Wood & Wizzard album): Background and release

+The original tapes eventually came to light in 1999 and, with Wood's blessing, released by Edsel, a re-issue label which specialised largely in licensing long-deleted albums from major companies which had recently made Introducing Eddy & the Falcons available on CD for the first time.

 In the booklet which accompanied its belated appearance, Wood wrote that "this was probably a last attempt to retain some sort of sanity, trying to grow up, and not carry on indefinitely being just another pop group."
 Had it been successful, he went on, his writing would have taken a different route and the group would have gone on to perform the kind of music bands like Jamiroquai were recording by that time.
 The music is certainly more jazz-rock based, and represents a conscious effort to leave the more commercial pop-rock element behind.

-In 2006, the compilation album, Looking Thru' The Eyes of Roy Wood and Wizzard was released, and it included two songs from Main Street as well as "The Thing Is This (This Is The Thing)" and a previously unreleased album out-take, "Human Cannonball".
+In 2006, the compilation album, Looking Thru' The Eyes of Roy Wood and Wizzard was released, which included two songs from Main Street as well as b-side "The Thing Is This (This Is The Thing)" and a previously unreleased album out-take, "Human Cannonball".